-102 strongly stratified in the uppermost layers, being closer to the observed profile than most other vertical integral between 0 m and 2000 m in order to compare their shapes rather than the total warming.
+[13] The change of the global vertical temperature profile averaged over the years 61-80 of the 1%/year CO2 runs is shown in Figure 2b.
+The profiles were scaled with (i.e., divided by) their vertical integral between 0 m and 2000 m in order to compare their shapes rather than the total warming.
 The amount of warming in the top 100 m, as compared to the deeper layers, varies considerably across the models.
-As Fig. 3b shows, the variation of $\kappa$ across models is strongly related to $\Delta T_z$ , defined as the change of (the scaled) $T_z$ in the 1%/year CO2 runs.
+As Figure 3b shows, the variation of κ across models is strongly related to ΔT_z , defined as the change of (the scaled) T_z in the 1%/year CO2 runs.
 The correlation (r=-0.66) is significant at the 99% level (p<0.01).
-If $\Delta T_z$ is large, then the temperature increase at the surface is larger than at depth, indicating that most heat has been taken up at the surface.
-This goes along with a small $\kappa$ .
-Conversely, models that distribute the additional heat further down have a smaller $\Delta T_z$ and a larger $\kappa$ .
+If ΔT_z is large, then the temperature increase at the surface is larger than at depth, indicating that most heat has been taken up at the surface.
+This goes along with a small κ .
+Conversely, models that distribute the additional heat further down have a smaller ΔT_z and a larger κ .